 What research did you do for this film?

-A lot of my research centered on the motif that represented a universal family value that would be relatable across cultures.
+A lot of my research centred on the motif that represented a universal family value that would be relatable across cultures.
 The puppets intentionally don’t suggest one particular race or nationality, and so I wanted to find a family activity that brought the story together and would seem like something that could happen in any corner of the world.

 Hair cutting is such a tender and intimate act of care between mother and son, and we really feel the difference between the personal setting of the home and the strange and unfamiliar barbershop at the end.
 It helps us to feel the impact of growing up without the comfort of your parents.